 Goals To Plan Workouts Around

-With a realistic and achievable goal, you can really figure out where we need to be and how to get there as efficiently as possible.
-We figure out what it is that does and doesn’t work, and overall how we can get the best results as fast as possible.
+With a realistic and achievable goal, you can really figure out where you need to be and how to get there as efficiently as possible.
+We figure out what it is that does and doesn’t work and, overall how we can get the best results as fast as possible.

-We can also look up more effective ways to do what we're already doing, such as perfecting form for certain exercises or slight adaptations to make them even more effective!
-Even picking up tips on how to stay safe and exercise with the correct techniques and consistency is vital in the long run.
+We can also look up more effective ways to do what we’re already doing, such as perfecting form for certain exercises or slight adaptations to make them even more effective!
+Even picking up tips on staying safe and exercising with the correct techniques and consistency is vital in the long run.

 Using time to plan a workout also helps keep track of what we have been able to achieve.
 That’s great for progression and motivation.
 You can see how long your goal is taking you and what is realistic to expect next time.
 You can even work out when best to eat and when to sleep to maximise results.
 Planning ahead really is a great habit to get into.